Job Crafting: Love the One You're With

 What changes would increase your engagement at work?
 This is when you start to redefine your job, adding your own personal touches.
 How could you reallocate your time, energy, and attention to incorporate more of your motives, strengths, and passions?
 Professor Wrzesniewski and colleagues cite three core aspects of work that you can alter:

-Relationships - the nature or extend of your interactions with others
+Relationships: the nature or extent of your interactions with others.

 With job crafting, you’ll soon be able to sing a new version of the old song: